Virluz/agi-spare/docs/GOOGLE_SIGNIN_SETUP.md

 ## Troubleshooting

-- `DEVELOPER_ERROR`: Package name/SHA-1 mismatch or wrong Web Client ID; ensure the Android client has `com.app.latest` and the SHA-1 from the step above, and that the Web Client ID is from the same Google project.
+- `DEVELOPER_ERROR`: Package name/SHA-1 mismatch or wrong Web Client ID; ensure the Android client has `com.algyas.agispares` and the SHA-1 from the step above, and that the Web Client ID is from the same Google project.
 - `PLAY_SERVICES_NOT_AVAILABLE`: Update Google Play Services on the device.
 - `SIGN_IN_CANCELLED`: User closed the sheet.
 - No email returned: Ensure you used the Web Client ID, not iOS client or an unrelated project.